 I don’t know anything about cars.
 When something goes wrong with mine or it needs service I take it to a mechanic.
-Like most people, when I get the oil changed and the service technician comes out and asks me if I want a new air filter for my flux capacitor I flip a coin in my head and make a decision based from that.
+Like most people, when I get the oil changed and the service technician comes out and asks me if I want a new air filter for my flux capacitor I flip a coin in my head and make a decision based on that.

 It wouldn’t make any sense for me to walk into the garage, look over the mechanic’s shoulder and say, “What are you doing?
 Why are you pouring that red fluid in the engine thingy?
 You’re hurting it!!!
 I want to talk to your supervisor!!!”

 What I’ve just described happens routinely to cops.
 While we are in the course of our duties we are often questioned by bystanders as to what we are doing.
-Often with smartphone in hand, they film the encounter as they make baseless accusations based on their perceptions of what they see.
+Often with smartphones in hand, they film the encounter as they make baseless accusations based on their perceptions of what they see.
 They post them on YouTube, editing out the parts where the officers provide rational explanations or what led up to a heated situation in the first place.

 One of my detectives locates “Mom” in a car and contacts her.
 The contact is made in front of a County run establishment that gives out free milk to the indigent.
 Interestingly enough I usually see subjects picking up their milk in newer model Denali’s and Challengers but that’s a rant for another day.
 As Kermit would say as he sips his tea, “That’s none of my business”.

-As we are conducting the pimping investigation, one of the employees of the milk hand out place comes out.
+As we are conducting the pimping investigation, one of the employees of the milk handout place comes out.
 She sees three detectives talking to a woman of Hispanic descent and assumes the worst.

 “Umm, what are you doing?
 Why are you stopping her?
 She didn’t do anything wrong!”